-Primary care providers at Boston Children’s Hospital have answers to questions about the flu shot and can help make it easier for parents to get their children vaccinated. …
+Primary and specialty care providers at Boston Children’s Hospital have answers to questions about the flu shot and can help make it easier for parents to get their children vaccinated. …

 I see lots of different responses when I talk to families at our clinic about the flu shot.
 Some are happy to get it.
 Others are unsure, worried about side effects.
 Others plain old refuse.

 Plain old refusal isn’t an option for me—as a doctor and an employee of Boston Children’s.
 I need to get it—and I do every year.
 But even without being told to get it I would have.
 Because not only do I not want to get the flu (I got it once, and it was no fun), this isn’t just about me. …

 The season is upon us again.
 No, not fall or football or even holiday—I’m talking about flu season, and all the sneezing, aches and pains that come along with it.

 Yesterday, the US Centers for Disease Control and Prevention (CDC) and Department of Health and Human Services (HHS) made their annual announcement encouraging Americans young and old to get a flu shot.